skad00sh/cs61a_ants/README.md

 Note: I have neither enrolled for this course nor in the University.

-This assignment is based on Opbject Oriented programming in Python.
+This assignment is based on Object Oriented programming in Python.

  ## Project Status: _Incomplete_

+ To run the game just start with
+ `python ants.py` or open `gui.html` file.

 **Note:** Problem 1 to Problem 5 is completed.
 Problem 6 to 9 is still pending.